0glabs/0g-doc/docs/node-sale/details/user-discounts-and-referrals.md

 Users with successful referrals (users used your code to purchase a node) will receive a 5% cashback.

 ### How will I receive my commission?
 (For Referrers)
-The commission you will receive is based on the total node purchase amount sold via your referral code in USDC.
-After the team has verified your Alignment Node purchase(s), you will be airdropped your USDC amount to the wallet address of the registered referral code.
+The commission you will receive is based on the total sales amount sold via your referral code in USDC.
+After the team has verified your Alignment Node purchase(s), you can receive your USDC amount to the wallet address of the registered referral code.